Leadership

 Medina Haeri

-Medina Haeri is a programme officer with the Oak Foundation’s Issues Affecting Women Programme.
+Medina Haeri is a Programme Officer with the Oak Foundation’s Issues Affecting Women Programme.
 In that role, Medina connects feminist and women’s organisations and movements around the world with resources to strengthen their work and help advance their agendas.
 Medina leads the anti-trafficking and exploitation portfolio and supports global movement building work.
 Prior to working for Oak Foundation, Medina worked in the Women and War unit of the International Committee of the Red Cross (ICRC), ensuring that the organisation’s interventions better reflected the needs, vulnerabilities and capacities of women and girls in conflict and post-conflict settings.
 She has also worked with the International Rescue Committee supporting refugee resettlement in Thailand and with indigenous women’s collectives building economic development projects in Guatemala.
 Medina was born in Iran and immigrated to the US at a young age – following the path of many migrants in search of a brighter future.
 She immigrated again as a young adult to Switzerland to build a family and purse her professional ambitions.
 Medina holds a master’s degree in international affairs from the Fletcher School of Law and Diplomacy at Tufts University.

 Prachi Patankar